ludc/rlstructures/sphinx_docs/source/gettingstarted/Environments.rst

 Interacting with the Environment
 --------------------------------

-Interaction with the environment is easy, the agent and environment exchange `DictTensor`s
+Interaction with the environment is easy, the agent and environment exchanges `DictTensor`s

 .. code-block:: python
     obs,who_is_still_running=env.reset()